stcolema/batchmix/README.md

 scales ($\mu_k$, $m_b$ and $S_b$ respectively).
-In our testing, an acceptance rate of at least 0.4 for the class covariance matrices tended to suggest the sampler is exploring well, but smaller values were frequently associated with poor behaviour in the sampler.
+In our testing, an acceptance rate of at least 0.4 for the class covariance matrices tended to suggest the sampler is exploring well, but smaller values were frequently associated with poor behaviour.
 The degrees of freedom tend to have very high acceptance rates in our testing regardless of the sampling window.

 We recommend running a small number of chains for a small number of iterations to assess the acceptance rates before committing the